-- There was a strong desire to control development while preserving the natural beauty of the area and its village character, including provision of a green belt around the town and limitations on subdivisions. - It was felt that growth could be contained with graduated development from the village core outwards, with clearly defined planning and long term growth strategies.
+- " There was a strong desire to control development while preserving the natural beauty of the area and its village character, including provision of a green belt around the town and limitations on subdivisions. - " It was felt that growth could be contained with graduated development from the village core outwards, with clearly defined planning and long term growth strategies.
 However, it was recognised that some growth was desirable to maintain the viability of the school and sustain the village - Subdivision proposals were a major area of discussion.
 Residents are divided about whether subdivision should be allowed in the area and if so, where, how much and what size is desirable.
 Many support further subdivision and reduced lot sizes, particularly as a way of realising increases in their land values.
 Others are opposed on the basis that it would adversely change the character of the area and create demand for the few available services.
 There was little agreement on the appropriate lot sizes if subdivision were to be permissible.
 Some favour tighter controls and minimums of 10 hectare properties.
 Others support 4 hectare minimum lot sizes or smaller.
 Smaller lot sizes were seen as a way of encouraging younger families into the area.
-Generally, SREP 13 was supported and there were calls for it to be strengthened. - Even amongst those supporting some subdivision, there was support for maintaining the rural character of the area.
+Generally, SREP 13 was supported and there were calls for it to be strengthened. - " Even amongst those supporting some subdivision, there was support for maintaining the rural character of the area.
 There was also an expectation that subdivision policies should be consistent and apply consistently across the area, to provide some certainty for the future. - Traffic management, road maintenance and improvements in public transport were important transport issues.
 Other issues around service provision included calls for reticulated water and sewerage, more recreational facilities such as parks and gardens and neighbourhood shopping and commercial facilities.

-As noted in Table 5, community values have also been expressed at recent MPA meetings, and through the community feedback and debate on its website www.mulgoaprogress.com.au.
-These views reflect the perceptions of some residents about the potential for adverse effects on local traffic, amenity and the character of this local area, as a result of this proposal.
+More recently, community values have been expressed at community meetings and through the community feedback in relation to this project.
+The feedback reflects perceptions of some residents about the potential for adverse effects on local traffic, amenity and the character of this local area, as a result of this proposal.